ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 ## 92- How to work with Python transitive dependencies?

 Transitive dependencies are dependencies that are required by a package that your code depends on.
-For example, if your code depends on package `A`, and package `A` depends on package `B`, then package `B` is a transitive dependency of your code.
+For example, if your code depends on the package `A`, and package `A` depends on package `B`, then package `B` is a transitive dependency of your code.

 To work with transitive dependencies in Python, you typically use a package manager like `pip` to install and manage your dependencies.
 When you install a package using `pip`, it will automatically install any transitive dependencies that the package requires.